 6.3 Two forms of sampler are applicable for this method:

-Axial diffusive (passive) samplers (see Fig 1).
+Axial diffusive (passive) samplers (see Fig. 1).
 These comprise standard stainless steel or inert coated stainless steel sorbent TD tubes, with a well-defined air gap (15 mm long × 5 mm internal diameter) at the sampling end.
-The dimensions of the air gap are controlled by positioning the sorbent retaining gauze 14 mm from the sampling end of the tube and by fitting a diffusive cap over the sampling end of the tube throughout the exposure period (see Fig. 1)
+The dimensions of the air gap are controlled by positioning the sorbent retaining gauze 14 mm from the sampling end of the tube and by fitting a diffusive cap over the sampling end of the tube throughout the exposure period (see Fig. 1).

-Fig. 1 Schematic of a TD Sorbent Tube Being Used to Sample Diffusively (see Also Fig 6 for a More Detailed Illustration of the Diffusive Sampling Mechanism)
+Fig. 1 Schematic of a TD Sorbent Tube Being Used to Sample Diffusively (see Fig. 6 for a More Detailed Illustration of the Diffusive Sampling Mechanism)

 Radial diffusive (passive) samplers (see Fig. 2).
-During sampling, these comprise a sorbent cartridge housed in a permeable diffusive body – typically constructed of sintered metal or porous polymer.
+During sampling, these comprise a sorbent cartridge housed in a permeable diffusive body — typically constructed of sintered metal or porous polymer.
 The sorbent cartridges are stringently sealed and protected from analyte losses and contamination both before and after sampling.
 They are transferred to clean, empty TD tubes as soon as possible after sampling to ensure leak-tight storage and to be ready for TD-GC analysis.